 - posted to the student:

 - for admission purposes, at the address provided on the application for admission;

-- at the semester address shown on the student's most recent enrolment, if posted during a study period;
+- at the mailing or semester address shown on the student's most recent enrolment, if posted during a study period;

-- at the home address shown on the student’s most recent enrolment, if posted outside a study period;
+- at the mailing address shown on the student’s most recent enrolment, if posted outside a study period;

 - sent via electronic communication to a mobile phone number supplied by the student; or

 - posted for students, on ACU’s learning management system, during any study period.

 3.1.3 Unless a later delivery date can be proven, any notice or advice is deemed to have been received:

 - if sent by email or electronic communication on the first working day after it was sent;